Likhitha-Srirangam/Group/README.md

 #Madhuri Vijay
 #Chandana B N

-Hospitals Near Me
+Care Zone

 November 04, 2020

 Overview:
-  “Hospitals Near me” app makes easy for migrants to find hospitals near them.
+  “Care Zone” app makes easy for migrants to find hospitals near them.
 In addition, this app keeps the track of availability of hospital beds, number of general wards and ICU wards, specialization present in the specified hospital.

 Goals:
- 	It helps to decrease the death rate.
+ 1. It helps to decrease the death rate.
- 	To know the availability of hospital beds.
+ 2. To know the availability of hospital beds.
+ 3. Boosts customer loyalty.
+ 4. Saves time.

 Working Methodology:
   This app requires a GPS tracking system and Hospital Database Manage.